aryanxgupta/Taskflow/README.md

 ## 🚀 Getting Started

-You can run the entire application locally using Go and a Docker-based Postgres instance.
+You can run the entire application locally using Docker Compose, which handles both the API server and PostgreSQL database automatically.

 ### Prerequisites
-- Go (1.21+)
-- Docker Desktop
+- Docker Desktop (or Docker + Docker Compose)
-- A Git client
+- Git

 ### 1. Clone the Repository
 ```bash